progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

 ## Horizontal scaling (sharding)

 > Sharding separates large DB into smaller, more easily managed parts called shards.
-> Each shard shares the same schema.
-Actual data on each shard is unique.
+> Each shard shares the same schema, but actual data on each shard is unique.

-### How to?
+### How to sharding?

 - Add more servers
 - Separate data based on **hash functions**, then save data into different shards